 Rhys has technically supervised every show that Work Light has ever produced – from the very first Broadway Junior show, to Avenue Q and American Idiot, through today and the exciting roster of shows the company is producing this year.
 Rhys is based in Charleston, SC where he has worked at Spoleto Festival USA for over 30 years and is currently the Festival’s Director of Production.
 In the early years of Work Light (and before), Rhys did some cool things like being the Assistant Production Manager on the original Broadway productions of Les Misérables and Phantom of the Opera, working for over 20 years with Lee Breuer on shows including Peter and Wendy and Mabou Mines Dollhouse, and through his company, Technical Theater Solutions, installing shows on all of the Disney Cruise Line ships.
 Rhys is a proud member of IATSE local #645.
 In his personal life he is an avid Philadelphia Eagles fan, loves cooking dinner for his family, and when time allows plays basketball with other old men and works on trying to earn his 2nd degree black belt in Karate.

-Anièle joined Work Light Productions in 2012 after beginning her career in commercial theatre in Toronto at Dancap Productions where she worked on the Canadian productions of Jersey Boys, The Toxic Avenger, and Miss Saigon among many others.
-At WLP she has had the pleasure to serve as part of the General Management team on American Idiot, Nice Work If You Can Get It, MAMMA MIA!, and Vocalosity.
-A graduate of McGill University, she is a certified yoga instructor, lover of rustic Italian cooking, and proud mama to a sassy shih-tzu.
+Anièle joined Work Light Productions in 2012 after beginning her career in commercial theatre in Toronto where she worked on the Canadian productions of Jersey Boys and The Toxic Avenger among many others.
+At WLP she has had the pleasure to serve as part of the General Management team on RENT, Rodgers + Hammerstein’s Cinderella, MAMMA MIA!, and American Idiot.
+A graduate of McGill University, she is a certified yoga instructor and lives in Los Angeles, CA with her family.

 Kevin graduated from Ithaca College with a BFA in Musical Theatre and began his career in theatre as a performer on Broadway and National Tours.
 His most notable credits include A Tale of Two Cities, Mamma Mia! and Grease: You’re the One that I Want.
 Following several years as an actor, Kevin shifted gears and became Account Executive at the ABC and FOX afilliate in his hometown, Rochester, NY.
 It was during that time that he was hired as the Program Director at RAPA, a non-profit theatre where he also served on the Board.
 Looking for the next step, he returned to NYC where he assisted Tim Marshall and Danielle Quinoa at Stewart Talent.
 Kevin joined the Work Light team in the fall of 2015.